 The Executor’s role is to protect the deceased’s assets, settle his/her debts, collect monies due to the estate, identify the deceased’s heirs and distribute his/her assets in accordance with the provisions set out in the Testator’s Will.
 Ultimately any errors in the winding up of the estate fall on the Executor which is why the Executor requires a surety to guarantee his/her proper administration of, and accounting by him/her for all funds and property of the Estate under his/her administration as required by law.
 The provision of a suretyship is not an indemnity policy but rather an accessory agreement by which the surety binds itself to the Master for the Executor’s performance whilst in office.
 As with all suretyships, should the principal debtor (Executor) default and the surety have to make good any loss arising from such default, the surety has a right of recourse against the Executor for that amount which he has paid to the Master.

 The value of the bond of security (suretyship) can be reduced during the estate administration process as and when assets are sold, and upon finalisation of the estate- the bond (suretyship) must be reduced to nil such that the surety can be released from its obligations assumed under the bond (suretyship).

-Surety bonds are provided through our Underwriter, Safire Insurance Company Limited and lodged by or us on your behalf should you require us to do so with the Master of the High Court.
+Surety bonds are provided via leading local insurance companies and lodged by or us on your behalf should you require us to do so with the Master of the High Court.